 In the continual search for something green to add to our meals, Last Minute Green Beans is a great quick and easy recipe that makes canned green beans delicious.
 I say this with

 surprise because, until I made them this way, there was nothing more un-delicious to me than canned green beans.
 I usually only served green beans when I had time to fry up bacon and make them sweet and sour style.
-I was skeptical when my friend, Heather, told me this recipe was her son’s absolute favorite side dish, but I tried it.
+I was skeptical when my friend, Heather, told me this recipe for Last Minute Green Beans was her son’s absolute favorite side dish, but I tried it.
 I have to say, it has become one of our favorite side dishes, too.
 This is handy because you can keep the ingredients on hand easily enough and whip it up at the last minute with very little thought.
 In fact, this recipe has shown up as a side dish in photographs on my Sticky Chicken Post and my Maple Glazed Pork Chops post.
 So if you were wondering what those green beans were, here ya go!